PatrickLang/RoonBridge/README.md

 # RoonBridge
 Dockerfile for RoonBridge on Linux x86, x86_64, armv7hf, and armv8

-I don't push this to a private registry, so it's best to build it yourself.
+I don't push this to a public registry, so it's best to build it yourself.
 Roon auto updates can be applied inside the container as with normal installs.

 ## Building it